nbaertsch/nimless-nimvoke/README.md

     )
 ```

-Since this shellcode won't return cleanly (pull requests welcome), you'll need to call `ninst.pExitProcess(0)` at then end of your `shellcode.nim` to exit the process cleanly.
+Since this shellcode won't return cleanly (pull requests welcome), you'll need to call `ninst.pExitProcess(0)` at then end of your `shellcode.nim` to exit the process